What is the best treatment option for Feline Hyperthyroidism?

 - There is no risk for other pets.
 Your cat can share the litter box with other cats, can play, and sleep with other pets as usual.

-IF YOU ARE GOING TO STORE THE LITTER: Get a large bucket (5 gallon paint bucket) and line it with a trash liner.
+TO STORE THE LITTER: Get a large bucket (5 gallon paint bucket) and line it with a trash liner.
 Scoop urine and feces into the bucket daily.
 At the end of the two weeks, the entire contents of the litter box should be emptied into the bucket.
 Put lid on bucket and store in garage, basement, or utility room for 80 days.
 DO NOT dispose of the litter prior to 80 days; garbage dumps have radiation detectors and will charge you a hefty fine if radiation is detected.

 - Wash your hands carefully after handling your cat; litterpan and food dishes.